Frequently Asked Questions

 Bringing a cat or another pet could also be an option, but only if the host agrees beforehand.

 If a visit was not pleasant, due to improper behavior of the guest or the host, you can report that to the administrators.
 The administrators take every complaint seriously, and reserve the right to remove members from the network.

 For instance, if a guest arrives later than planned, disappears to the bedroom without further notice, illustrating a clear lack of interest in the planned meeting with the host, than this is deemed abuse.

 If a dispute has arisen between a guest and a host, the involved individual(s) should report this to the proper authorities.
+In the case of theft, for example, that would be the police.
 The administrators may support you in this.
 However, you are always responsible for your own visits.

 How do I manage my account?

 Do you have a reason to suspend your use of the network, then you can easily note that in the "Availability" field of your location.
 As soon as you're ready to continue your active participation, you update that field once again.
 This way you can temporarily 'park' your account without losing access to the network and without losing your history.